 Basic knowledge of geotechnical engineering and mechanics of deformable body

 - Kramer, S. (1996).
 Geotechnical Earthquake Engineering.
 Prentice-Hall, pp. 653.
-Reference textbook.
+Basic textbook

 - Kokusho, T. (2017).
 Innovative Earthquake Soil Dynamics.
 CRC Press, pp. 478.
-Reference textbook.
+Reference monograph

 - Ishihara, K. (1996).
 Soil Behaviour in Earthquake Geotechnics.
 Oxford Press, pp. 350.
 Reference monograph

 - Verruijt, A. (2010).
 An Introduction to Soil Dynamics.
-Springer-Verlag, New York, 431 pp. Reference textbook on theoretical soil dynamics.
+Springer, New York, 431 pp. Reference monograph

 Assignments will be handed over and graded during the course.
 The final examination will consist of a 3 hours, written test.
 The final-exam format is closed-book.
-An equation-sheet will be provided if needed.
+An equation-sheet will be provided, if needed.
 Grading: 40% assignments, 60% final exam.